MHaringa/insurancerating/cran-comments.md

-## Resubmission

-This is a resubmission.

-The previously reported invalid vignette URI has been fixed.

-The accidentally included hidden .github directory has been excluded from the package tarball.

-Thank you for your review.

 ## Release summary

-This is a major update of insurancerating.
-The release modernises the public API while retaining deprecated compatibility wrappers for older workflows.
+This is a new release of insurancerating, version 0.8.1.

 Main changes include:

-* Added `factor_analysis()` as the primary portfolio analysis function.
-* Added tariff segmentation helpers through `risk_factor_gam()`, `derive_tariff_segments()` and `add_tariff_segments()`.
 * Added a large-loss severity workflow with `assess_excess_threshold()` and `redistribute_excess_loss()`.
+* Improved the model-refinement workflow for smoothing, restrictions and expert-based relativities.
-* Added exploratory severity distribution plots and expanded model validation helpers.
+* Added portfolio-experience support for rating tables and expanded report-ready `gt` output.
-* Renamed and documented several APIs for consistency, with deprecated wrappers retained where needed.
-* Expanded tests and documentation across the package.
+* Improved validation, documentation and backwards compatibility across the public API.
+* Expanded the package test suite.

 ## Test environments

-* local macOS Tahoe 26.5, R 4.5.3
+* local macOS Tahoe 26.5, R 4.6.1

 ## R CMD check results

-Local check with vignette rebuilding:

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-The note is a local environment note:

-* the current time could not be verified locally.

-CRAN incoming checks, URL checks, examples, tests, vignettes and manual checks completed successfully.

 ## Downstream dependencies

 There are no downstream dependencies listed for insurancerating on CRAN.